NLnetLabs/routinator/source/json-metrics.rst

-.. _doc_routinator_metrics_json:

 JSON Metrics
 ============

-Routinator's :ref:`monitoring service <doc_routinator_monitoring>` provides
+Routinator's :doc:`monitoring service<monitoring>` provides comprehensive
-comprehensive metrics in JSON format :command:`/api/v1/status` endpoint.
+metrics in JSON format :command:`/api/v1/status` endpoint.
 Here you can find an overview of all metrics and their meaning.

 The JSON metrics consist of an object with the following members: